Optimal Design of Automated Market Makers on Decentralized Exchanges: Optimal Design of AMM for CGMMM

 Recall that the arrival of investors, $\xi_{k+1}$, follows the Bernoulli distribution with arrival probability $\alpha$.
 We assume that $I_{k+1}$, which represents the heterogeneity of investors' beliefs of the exchange rate, follows a log-normal distribution; i.e., $\log I_{k+1}\sim \mathrm{\texttt{Normal}}\left(-\frac{1}{2}\sigma_I^2,\sigma_I^2\right)$.
 Assume that $I_{k+1}$, $(R^A_{k+1},R^B_{k+1})$, and $\xi_{k+1}$ are independent.

 We set the length of one period to be 8 hours and assume the LP consumes every 24 hours, so that $N=3$ in our setting.
 We set the LP's risk aversion $\gamma=2$.
 We take ETH and BTC as assets $A$ and $B$, respectively, and estimate the market parameters $\mu_A$, $\mu_B$, $\sigma_A$, $\sigma_B$, and $\rho$ using the 8-hour trading data of ETH/USDT and BTC/USDT from July 1st, 2022 to June 30, 2023 obtained from Binance Market Data (\url{https://data.binance.vision}).
-We set $\eta=0.5$ corresponding to the CPMM used in Uniswap, $f=0.5\%$ in the middle of the range of the fee levels on Uniswap v3 (0.05\%, 0.3\%, and 1\%), $\sigma_I=0.02$ and $\alpha=0.5$.
+We set $\eta=0.5$ corresponding to the CPMM used in Uniswap and $f=0.5\%$ in the middle of the range of the fee levels on Uniswap v3 (0.05\%, 0.3\%, and 1\%).
+The parameters $\sigma_I$ and $\alpha$ govern the non-arbitrage order flow: $\sigma_I$ measures the dispersion of liquidity traders' beliefs around the CEX-implied exchange rate, and $\alpha$ is their arrival probability in one period.
+We use $\sigma_I=0.02$ and $\alpha=0.5$ as moderate benchmark values that generate liquidity-trader demand without making this channel dominate the arbitrage channel.
+In Section \ref{subsubse:sigmaIAlpha}, we will show that our results are robust with respect to reasonable values of $\sigma_I$ and $\alpha$.
 We summarize the parameter values in Table \ref{tbl:parameters}.